 We didn’t want to pay a fortune for a hotel since we didn’t plan on spending a ton of time at the resort, but we wanted to enjoy the perks that make staying on Disney property worthwhile (more on that here).
-We chose a Preferred Room as we had heard that some of the buildings were a decent walk from the main lobby, which is home to the food court and the transportation area.
-Since we were there for the half marathon, we paid the extra $10 or $20 per night for a room that required less walking.
+We chose a Preferred Room as we had heard that some of the buildings were a decent walk from the main lobby, which is home to the food court and the bus transportation area.

 Let’s talk about the check-in and arrival experience.